-- 2.7.1 You detail how you will provide transition planning and aftercare services to youth who exit your program for a period of at least three months. - 2.7.2 The strategy includes various methods to support youth in improving social and emotional well-being and permanent connections. - 2.7.3 The strategy includes referral processes to ensure partnering agencies provide support to the referred youth.
+- 2.7.1 You describe an aftercare strategy that provides support and follow-up services for TLP youth after program exit for a period of 90 days. - 2.7.2 The strategy includes various methods to support youth in improving social and emotional well-being and permanent connections. - 2.7.3 The strategy includes referral processes to ensure partnering agencies provide support to the referred youth.

-3. Ensuring equity (5 points maximum)
+3. Ensuring Equity (5 points maximum)